 Uncertain tax positions are recognized only when the Company believes it is more likely than not that the tax position will be upheld on examination by the taxing authorities based on the merits of the position.
 The Company recognizes interest and penalties, if any, related to unrecognized income tax uncertainties in income tax expense.
-The Company did not have any accrued interest or penalties associated with uncertain tax positions for the years ended December 31, 2015 and 2014.
+The Company did not have any accrued interest or penalties associated with uncertain tax positions as of December 31, 2016 and 2015.

 The Company files income tax returns in the United States for federal and various state jurisdictions.
-With few exceptions, the Company is no longer subject to U.S. federal and state and local income tax examinations for years prior to 2010, although carryforward attributes that were generated prior to 2012 may still be adjusted upon examination by the Internal Revenue Service if used in a future period.
+With few exceptions, the Company is no longer subject to U.S. federal and state and local income tax examinations for years prior to 2012, although carryforward attributes that were generated prior to 2012 may still be adjusted upon examination by the Internal Revenue Service if used in a future period.
 No income tax returns are currently under examination by taxing authorities.